wmde/fundraising-banners/docs/Page.md

 * Mounting the banners in the correct place.
 * Tracking events.
-* Passing the calculated banner height from our banner javascript to css.
+* Passing the calculated banner height from our banner JavaScript to CSS.

 In our entry points we give the BannerConductor one of these implementations to perform actions as needed.